Hannah-Richert/VR_EyeTracking_GraphTheory_Analysis/README.md

 ## 0. Data Origin

-The raw eye-tracking data stems from an experiment by Schmidt et al. (2023) [1].
+The raw eye-tracking data stems from an experiment by Schmidt et al. (2023) [1] in a VR City environment called "Westbrook".
 It was further processed by a pipeline by J.L.
 Walter (2022) [2].
 The resulting data are "gazes" of participants, saved in Matlab format.